-The Contractor shall provide access to peer and family support services for members to assist with understanding and coping with the stressors of a member's disability and how to effectively and efficiently utilize the service delivery system for covered benefits.
-The Contractor shall provide access to peer support services for members with Substance Use Disorders including but not limited to: Alcohol Misuse, Benzodiazepine Misuse and Dependence, and Opioid Use Disorders (OUDs).
-Where appropriate, Peer Support Specialists may navigate members to Medication Assisted Treatment (MAT) providers, increasing the member's participation and retention in MAT treatment and recovery support services.
+Peer-Run Organizations and Family-Run Organizations: Members shall be offered the option to receive medically necessary behavioral health and/or other services from a PRO and/or FRO.
+The Contractor shall provide access to peer and family support services for members to assist with understanding and coping with the stressors of a member's disability and how to effectively, and efficiently, utilize the service delivery system for covered benefits.
+The Contractor shall provide access to peer support services for members with Substance Use Disorders (SUDs) including but not limited to: Alcohol Misuse, Benzodiazepine Misuse and Dependence, and Opioid Use Disorders (OUDs).
+Where appropriate, Peer Support Specialists may navigate members to Medication Assisted Treatment (MAT) providers, for the purpose of increasing the member's participation and retention in MAT treatment and recovery support services.